Our best business current accounts

 Can I use a personal current account for my business transactions?

-It's generally not advisable to use a personal current account for business transactions, as it can lead to complications in managing finances and accounting.
-If you have a limited company, then a business bank account is a legal obligation as your limited company is a separate legal entity.
+While it’s possible to use a personal current account for business transactions, it’s generally not advisable.
+Mixing personal and business finances can create complications when managing accounts, tracking expenses, and filing taxes.
+If you run a limited company, using a business bank account is a legal requirement because your company is a separate legal entity.

 What fees can I expect with a business current account?